Projecting dynamical systems via a support bound: Abstract

 For a polynomial dynamical system, we study the problem of computing the minimal differential equation satisfied by a chosen coordinate (in other words, projecting the system on the coordinate).
 This problem can be viewed as a special case of the general elimination problem for systems of differential equations and appears in applications to modeling and control.

-We give a bound for the Newton polytope of such minimal equation and show that our bound is sharp in ``more than half of the cases''.
+We give a bound for the Newton polytope of such minimal equation.
+Our bound depends on the dimension of the model and the degrees $d$ and $D$ of the polynomials defining the dynamics of the chosen coordinate and the remaining coordinates, respectively.
+We show that our bound is sharp if $d \leqslant D$ or the model is planar.
 We further use this bound to design an algorithm for computing the minimal equation following the evaluation-interpolation paradigm.
 We demonstrate that our implementation of the algorithm can tackle problems which are out of reach for the state-of-the-art software for differential elimination.

 \textbf{Keywords:} dynamical system, differential elimination, Newton polytope.

 \textbf{MSC codes:} 12H05, 68W30, 34A34, 14Q20.